-QG&W are incredibly honored to have signed an official agreement directly with the Jilamara Arts and Crafts Association (JACA) which now permits the gallery to exhibit and sell the artists’ magnificent Tiwi works.
+QG&W are honored to have signed an official agreement with the Jilamara Arts and Crafts Association (JACA) making the gallery an official representative of the Tiwi artists.

 Established in 1989 JACA is owned and governed by Tiwi artists from Milikapiti community on Melville Island.
 Jilamara artists are nationally and internationally renowned for their unique, traditional Tiwi style.
 They produce contemporary works based on ceremonial body painting designs, clan totems and Tiwi creation stories.